Y0Coss/docs-fork/pages/public_cloud/containers_orchestration/managed_kubernetes/setting-up-a-persistent-volume/guide.en-gb.md

 * `csi-cinder-high-speed-gen2` storage class is based on hardware that includes SSD disks with NVMe interfaces.
 The performance allocation is progressive and linear (30 IOPS allocated per GB and 0.5MB/s allocated per GB) with a maximum of 20k IOPS and 1GB/s per volume.
 The IOPS and bandwidth performance will increase as  scale up the storage space.
 * `csi-cinder-high-speed` performance is fixed.
 You will get up to 3,000 IOPS per volume, regardless of the volume size.
 * `csi-cinder-classic` uses traditional spinning disks (200 IOPS guaranteed, Up to 64 MB/s per volume).
 (Not supported yet on [MKS Standard plan](/pages/public_cloud/containers_orchestration/managed_kubernetes/premium#storage-classes)).
 * `*-luks` storage classes add a layer of encryption on top of the storage class.
-It is only available in specific regions: see the [related github issue](https://github.com/ovh/public-cloud-roadmap/issues/307) for more information.
+It is only available in specific regions: see the [related GitHub issue](https://github.com/ovh/public-cloud-roadmap/issues/307) for more information.

 All these `Storage Classes` are based on Cinder, the OpenStack block storage service.
 The difference between them is the associated physical storage device.
 They are distributed transparently, on three physical local replicas.